mj3b/prompt_experiments/MISC/jane_murray.md

 ### GPT's quotes from _Hamlet and the Holodeck_

-**NB Please be advised that one main area we've seen GPT "hallucinating" in is doing extensive quote-production like this**
+**NB Please be advised that one main area I've seen GPT "hallucinating" in is doing extensive quote-production like this**

 #### On procedural storytelling and the potential for narratives to emerge from rule-based systems.